dfarrell07/skynet-tools/README.md

                    the ssh key name you want to use for deployment on the cloud, will get saved to ansible/inventory/.ssh_key_name for next runs
+   -K, --ssh-private-key
-   -h              help for the specific deployment type/action -n, --name      unique name of the deployment
+                   path to ssh private key file to be used to ssh to VMs on the cloud, defaults to $HOME/.ssh/id_rsa -h              help for the specific deployment type/action -n, --name      unique name of the deployment
    -s, --skip-networks